typemiguel/WalnutiQ/README.md

 Welcome!
 WalnutiQ is a human brain model simulation in Java.
 The goal of this repository is to store code that can simulate a human brain in real-time.
-A brain machine built on biological principles will be able to solve many of the problems which currently plague the world.
+A real intelligence machine built on biological principles will be able to solve many of the problems which currently plague the world and allow us to unravel the mystery of human conciousness.
+It will be a long journey but this has the potential to dramatically change the world for the better.

-Here you will find code that allows you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
+Currently, you will find code that allows you to build a partial human brain model, train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
 All of the code here supports modeling of the human